-Winter hiking: when to strap on snowshoes, microspikes or your trusty hiking boots.
+Winter hiking: when and where to strap on snowshoes, microspikes or your trusty hiking boots.

 Winter adventure can be intimidating for the devoted summer chasers, but if you can walk, you can snowshoe or strap some microspikes on.
 It’s the right level of stepping out of your comfort zone and easing into the snow-covered trails.
 Snowshoes and microspikes actually make winter hiking easier when used in the appropriate conditions, they save you energy by allowing you to float over deep powder and by providing traction on icier trails.
 But where to start?
 And when to use which?